ENVS 350F: STEP Food Systems

 - urban agriculture sites.

-Here are some of examples of student research projects.
+Here are some examples of student projects.
 Students:

 - Investigated the best sustainable farming practices, which were implemented on the farm at Loyola's Retreat and Ecology Campus.

 - Researched and installed an apiary on campus.

 - Developed a campus food production plan resulting in the Urban Agriculture Demonstration Gardens.

 - Mobilized and coordinated students to create a new student group, the Growers Guild.

 - Designed pollinator-friendly habitat in Loyola’s Urban Agriculture Demonstration Gardens.